sherrylch/Website-SkinMatch/README.md

 Saved: Stores img_id coming from the unique id in table shades, user_id for whom saved the image, product name, and description of the saved image.

+### **- layout.html:**
+This file contains the layout that all pages within this application will follow.
+It is composed with html, css, and jinja.
+There are mainly three components to it.

+1) The title SkinMatch at the very top of the page was made into a button so that once it is clicked, no matter in what page the user is on, they can go back to the main *index.html* page.

+2) There are two different version of the navbar, the non-logged in and the logged in.
+Users have the option to save pictures into the session only when they are logged in.
+Therefore the non-logged in version do not have this option to click on.

+3) There is a footer that will appear fixed at the very bottom of each page that can also take you back to the homepage if clicked.

 ### **- helpers.py:**
 In this file we defined the error function which will be imported into *app.py* file which contains the main python codes that will empower the whole application.